easybuilders/easybuild/docs/Integration_with_GitHub.rst

     $ eb --check-github

     FIXME
+    FIXME
+    FIXME
+    FIXME
+    FIXME
+    FIXME

 .. note:: Checking whether push access to GitHub works may take some time, since a recent clone of
           the easybuild-easyconfigs GitHub repository will be created in the process (at a temporary location).

+See also :ref:`github_requirements`.

 .. _github_from_pr: